lextallan/PerCell/README.md

 **<ins>Required Hardware:</ins>**

-- Computer with Unix-based operating system
+- Computer with Linux/Unix-based operating system

 - A computer cluster or cloud-based computing platform for executing the pipeline (currently the pipeline is tested for compatibility with SLURM-managed platforms)